Dialog content starts

 There is no wrong answer.
 The decision is entirely up to you depending on which type of diamond you prefer.

-The bottom line: Overall, lab-crafted, man-made gems share the same physical and chemical properties as natural diamonds.
-Lab-grown are real diamonds that last forever but are an estimated 30% less expensive than mined diamonds.
+The bottom line: Overall, lab grown stones share the same physical and chemical properties as natural diamonds.
+Lab grown diamonds are real diamonds that last forever but are an estimated 30% less expensive than mined diamonds.
 Overall, neither diamond is “better.”
 They are not in competition with one another.
 What matters is the significance you put on your diamond and what it means to you.

 We’re willing to bet you won’t be able to tell the difference, but the price variance will be hard to overlook.